Morris County NJ Roofing: How New Jersey Weather Impacts Your Roof

 • Structural deterioration

 Repeated freeze-thaw cycles compound these problems.
 Around nail holes, chimneys, skylights, and vent pipes, small gaps can enlarge into active leaks over several winters.
-Asphalt shingles expand up to 0.1% per 10°C temperature change—small movements that add up during NJ’s wild temperature swings between below-freezing nights and above-freezing days.
+Asphalt shingles expand up to 0.1% per 10°C temperature change—small movements that add up during NJ’s wild temperature swings between below-freezing nights and above-freezing days and can further stress the roof’s structure.

 Design responses that protect your home include: